Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 What Is Your Belly Button Attached To On The Inside?

 Your belly button is attached internally to fibrous remnants of the umbilical cord, which connect to the abdominal wall.
-These include structures like the umbilical ring, falciform ligament, and median umbilical ligament, all leftover from fetal development.
+These include structures like the umbilical ring, round ligament of the liver, and median umbilical ligament, all leftover from fetal development.

 How Does the Belly Button Connect to Internal Structures After Birth?